By now, you’ve heard the term user generated content (UGC), and if not, it’s probably best if you acquaint yourself real quick.

 And it’s a hot topic right at the moment!

-User generated content is widely agreed to trigger the path to purchase and its been proven again and again that consumers trust their friends over brands.
+User generated content is widely agreed to trigger the path to purchase, and it’s been proven repeatedly that consumers trust their friends over brands.

-So, by firstly recognizing consumer contributions and incorporating user generated content into our digital marketing strategy, not only are we getting our customers to do some of the heavy lifting for us, but we are also able to identify, nurture and grow brand advocates.
+So, by first recognising consumer contributions and incorporating user generated content into our tourism marketing plan, we are getting our customers to do some of the heavy lifting.
+And then we are also able to identify, nurture and grow brand advocates.

 Isn’t that the essence of why we use social media in the first place?